joelhawksley/identity/components/slides.md

 ![fit](img/component-usage-cropped.png)

-^ And as of last week,

 ^ We're also rendering Repository Topics and Language Badges with ActionView::Component.

 ---

-^ So what have we learned from using this architecture in production?
+^ So what have we learned since then?

 ---